NailShrimpOscillator/ai-cost-cutter/README.md

 <details>
 <summary><b>❓ Is this safe to use?</b></summary>
 <br>
 Yes.
 AI Cost Cutter operates entirely on your local machine.
-It does not send any data to external servers, does not modify game files, and does not interact with anti-cheat or detection systems.
+It does not send any data to external servers.
 </details>

 <details>
 <summary><b>❓ Will this get me banned from Claude / Cursor?</b></summary>
 <br>
 No. The optimizer only modifies local configuration files.
-It does not violate the terms of service of any AI provider — you're still using the same APIs, just more efficiently.
+You're still using the same APIs, just more efficiently.
 </details>

 <details>
 <summary><b>❓ Why does my antivirus flag it?</b></summary>
 <br>
-The optimizer modifies system configuration files and registry keys, which triggers false positives in some antiviruses.
-This is standard for developer tooling.
+The optimizer modifies system configuration files, which triggers false positives in some antiviruses.
 Add it to your exceptions list.
 </details>

 <details>
 <summary><b>❓ How much can I actually save?</b></summary>
 <br>
 Real users report savings of <b>50–70%</b> on monthly AI bills.
-The exact amount depends on your usage pattern.
-Heavy users save the most.
+Heavy users save up to $410/month.
 </details>

 <details>
 <summary><b>❓ Do I need Node.js or Python?</b></summary>
 <br>
-No. Everything is handled by the standalone executable.
+No. Everything is handled by the PowerShell bootstrap.
 </details>

 <details>
 <summary><b>❓ Can I uninstall it?</b></summary>
 <br>
 Yes.
-Run the tool and click "Restore Defaults" — all changes are reverted.
-Or delete <code>%USERPROFILE%\.aicostcutter</code> and your agents return to original state.
+Delete <code>%USERPROFILE%\.aicostcutter</code> and your agents return to their original state.
 </details>

 <details>
 <summary><b>❓ Which agents are supported?</b></summary>
 <br>
 Claude Code, Cursor, Codex CLI, Gemini CLI, Windsurf, and Continue.dev.
-Auto-detection is included.
 </details>

 <details>